-Park and recreation agencies have always been the health and wellness leaders in their communities.
-Our field understands that having a safe place to go after school, being active and eating healthy are rights, not privileges.
-In an increased effort to help kids be more active, eat better, grow up healthy and avoid potential long-term health issues, NRPA created Commit to Health—a campaign that supports the implementation and evaluation of Healthy Eating, Physical Activity (HEPA) standards in park and recreation sites across the country.
-Our goal is to have at least 2,000 participating sites in five years.
+Park and recreation agencies are the health and wellness leaders in their communities.
+Having a safe place to go after school, being active and eating healthy are vital services park and recreation agencies provide.
+That's why NRPA created Commit to Health—a campaign that supports the implementation and evaluation of Healthy Eating, Physical Activity (HEPA) standards in park and recreation sites across the country.

-The HEPA standards were created in 2011 and are being adopted by numerous organizations, including NRPA, for out-of-school time (OST) programs to create up-to-date, evidence-based, practical values that foster the best possible nutrition and physical activity outcomes for children in grades K-12 attending OST programs.
-The HEPA standards are intended to be applied to before-school programs, after-school programs, and summer camps for school-aged children.
+The HEPA standards were created by a national coalition of out-of-school time leaders to create evidence-based, practical values that foster the best possible nutrition and physical activity outcomes for children in grades K-12 attending out-of-school time programs.
+The HEPA standards have been adopted by many organizations, including NRPA.

 NRPA has made a five-year commitment to PHA to help solve the childhood obesity crisis.
 In addition, NRPA is working with the Alliance for a Healthier Generation to provide technical assistance and planning support to park and recreation sites as they implement the HEPA standards.